My-Key/DataDrivenEnum/README.md

 - icon
 - info about obsoletion

-Defined values will be visible in dropdowns when using `IDDEnumMask` and `IDDEnumValue`
+Defined values will be visible in dropdowns. `IDDEnumValue` behaves like enum and `IDDEnumMask` behaves like enum with `Flags` attribute.

 ![](Images/MaskDropdown.png) ![](Images/ValueDropdown.png)